 It will save you time over blending or juicing.
 It’s really convenient.
 You just mix it with water, stir, and drink.

 Plus, I recently upgraded the powder and added a new type of organic wheatgrass called kamut.

 Kamut wheatgrass has additional health benefits.
 It’s loaded with an antioxidant called selenium.
 It’s also loaded with amino acids and essential fatty acids.

-I wanted to make it taste delicious so added an organic lemon flavor to it and just a hint of Stevia so it’s slightly sweet.
+I wanted to make it taste delicious so I added an organic lemon flavor to it and just a hint of Stevia so it would be slightly sweet.
 It has a very refreshing flavor with no aftertaste.

-It’s also pretty cost effective because if actually get actual wheatgrass in a shot, that’s about $2.50.
-So we’re comparing one teaspoon which is 6 to 10 shots of wheatgrass, which in a shot form would be $25.00.
-With my wheat grass juice powder, 6 to 10 shots translate into only 50 to 66 cents!
+It’s also pretty cost-effective because if you actually get actual wheatgrass in a shot, that would be about $2.50.
+So we’re comparing one teaspoon which is 6 to 10 shots of wheatgrass, which in a shot form, would be $25.00.
+With my wheatgrass juice powder, 6 to 10 shots translate into only 50 to 66 cents!

 The first one will be shipped out right away.

 Also, you’ll get a free shaker bottle (which you’ll need to make a really smooth wheatgrass juice drink) if you get 3-6 bottles.
 Since I didn’t add any chemicals, you’re going to need the shaker.